 As part of the online application process, you are required to upload electronic copies of transcripts from all post-secondary institutions attended (or equivalent documents for institutions outside the U.S., e.g. degree/study certificates, diplomas, etc.) in the language of instruction, as well as copies of an official English translation, if English is not the language of instruction.
 (If you are offered admission, Penn State's Graduate School will request official transcripts by postal mail.
 Note: Offers of admission will be revoked if original, official documents do not arrive by specified deadlines, or if official documents do not match electronic copies provided prior to the offer of admission.

 You will also be required to provide official TOEFL scores to Penn State.
 You do not need to send a copy by mail if official scores are reported electronically in this manner.
 TOEFL or IELTS scores, can be submitted electronically to Penn State by the administering agency.
-All international applicants whose first language is not English or who have not received baccalaureate or master's degrees from an institution based in the U.S. or other countries (see full list here ), must take the TOEFL (Test of English as a Foreign Language) examination.
+All international applicants who have not received baccalaureate or master's degrees from an institution based in the U.S. must take the TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System) with certain exceptions (see full list here).
 A TOEFL score of 550 on the paper test is required for admission.
 If you take the iBT (internet-based TOEFL test), the minimums are 80 (total score) and 19 (speaking).
 Please contact the Graduate School for more information about language requirements and other information relevant for international students.

 Note that your application will not be considered complete until you have filed your online application AND we have received the TOEFL (if required), by official electronic submission to Penn State from the administering agency.